 Import capacity is the Maximum Import Capacity (adjusted if the Connectee is connected for part of the Charging Year) in kVA for that EDCM Connectee.

-LDNO factor takes the value 0.5 if the EDCM Connectee is connected to an IDNO Party’s network and 1 otherwise.
+QNO factor takes the value 0.5 if the EDCM Connectee is connected to a QNO’s network and 1 otherwise.

 Aggregate indirect cost contribution is the sum of the import capacity based and sole use asset based indirect cost contribution from each EDCM Connectee.